 It seems like veganism has become one of the new hot “things” today.
-Celebrities try vegan diets to lose some extra weight, environmentalists fight for less lifestock, and even doctors start recommending eating more plants.
+Celebrities embrace the vegan lifestyle, environmentalists fight for less livestock, and even doctors start recommending eating more plants.
 With all this buzz, one might wonder “But why be vegan?”…

 They really came through with some priceless wisdom which will help you kickstart your motivation and get into both eating and living vegan!
 Here is what they had to say.

 Julieanna Hever from Plant-Based Dietitian

 The greatest benefit I have encountered when going vegan is actually infinite!
 I have had major health transformations personally and I have witnessed incredibly dramatic improvements in health outcomes with my clients.
 Perhaps most importantly, is the spiritual peace I have gathered from living in my authentic truth.